nathandyer/nathandyer.github.io/_posts/2025-09-03-magic-mouse.md

 Okay, even for me, that review was a bit too short.
 Let's expand:

 Although I'm primarily a trackpad user in my day-to-day life, I had been wanting a small, portable mouse that I can keep in my laptop bag for the rare occasion when I'm doing something where a mouse would be handy or even just pleasant to use.
-Having previously sworn off plastic mice, the Apple Magic Mouse is really one of the few contenders that meet my needs in terms of build materials and durability.
-I had one a long time ago, back before they had either Lightning or USB-C connectors, and instead required installing two AA batteries.
-Back then I liked the mouse pretty well, but given that a decade has passed, I thought it might be well worth picking another one up.
+Having previously sworn off plastic mice, the Apple Magic Mouse is really one of the few contenders that meets my needs in terms of build materials and durability.
+I had one a long time ago, back before they had either Lightning or USB-C connectors and instead required installing two AA batteries.
+Back then I liked the mouse pretty well, but given that a decade has passed I thought it might be well worth picking another one up.

 I had also recently read that there is expanded gesture support for Magic Mice in the latest Linux distro releases, which I was excited about testing.
 So, I placed an order for one, picked it up, and tried to connect it to my laptop.